cysouw/diathesis/text/c07_participle.md

 ### Idiomatic meaning of participles

 Some participles have obtained a specialised idiomatic meaning, different from the finite use of the verb.
-For example *verwenden* 'to plead for' with participle *verwandt* [@Next a] has given rise to a completely separate participle *verwandt* 'to be related' [@Next b].
+For example *verwenden* 'to plead for' with participle *verwandt* [@next a] has given rise to a completely separate participle *verwandt* 'to be related' [@next b].
 (Note that there is also a separate verb *verwenden* meaning 'to utilize' with participle *verwendet*.)

 :::ex
 a.
 Er hat sich sehr für die Einrichtung eines Spielplatzes verwandt.
 b.
 Wir sind verwandt.
 :::

-Similarly idiomatic are the participles *verrückt* 'crazy' from *verrücken* 'to relocate' [@Next a] and *verklemmt* 'prudish' from *verklemmen* 'to get jammed' [@Next b]
+Similarly idiomatic are the participles *verrückt* 'crazy' from *verrücken* 'to relocate' [@next a] and *verklemmt* 'prudish' from *verklemmen* 'to get jammed' [@next b]

 :::ex
 a.
 Er ist verrückt.